IanoNjuguna/dcu-kit/docs/dcu-kit-design-specs/dcu-kit.typ

 = Overview
 \

-The DCU-Toolkit (Decentralized Credit Unions Toolkit) is a comprehensive smart contract infrastructure developed using Aiken for the Cardano blockchain.
+The DCU-Toolkit (Decentralized Credit Unions Toolkit) is a smart contract infrastructure developed using Aiken for the Cardano blockchain.
 It is designed to facilitate automated cooperative finance operations including group savings, rotating fund distribution, democratic governance, and treasury management for traditional savings groups such as Chamas, SACCOs, Tontines, and similar cooperative finance models.

 This toolkit empowers members to seamlessly create accounts, form cooperative groups, contribute funds, participate in democratic decision-making, and manage shared treasuries directly from their wallets.
 It ensures secure and efficient transactions by automating group governance, fund rotation, and treasury operations within a decentralized framework.